zjunlp/EasyEdit/README.md

 - meta-learning based: `MEND`
 - memory-based routing: `SERAC`

 For above editing methods, pre-training of corresponding meta-networks or classifiers is required.
 Therefore, in EasyEdit, we provide a unified framework for pretraining the relevant network structures.
-Take the training MEND for example:
+Take the training SERAC for example:

 - **Step 1** and **Step 2** are the same as the example above, which involves selecting the appropriate editing model and editing method.